CONTENTS

 is found in the stories behind the stories!

-Friends Real and Imaginary are the Best Medicine
+Friends Real and Imaginary are the Best Medicine, 2nd Edition

-I see Dr. Pat every eight weeks when my wife goes for her maintenance chemotherapy appointment.
-Dr. Pat, who is a psychologist that does a great deal of work in pediatric oncology.
+Backstory: I saw Dr. Pat every eight weeks when my wife went for her maintenance chemotherapy appointment.
+Dr. Pat, who is a psychologist, does a great deal of work in pediatric oncology.
 I asked her if she would write a forward to my book which she agreed to do.
 My biggest challenge was where to start and what to focus on.
 There are just so many areas to explore.
 Imaginary friends were the perfect starting point since kids are always willing to adopt an imaginary friend.
 Carrot, my superhero, which you will find in a number of my books, agreed to slip on a doctor’s white coat and narrate the story.

 Parents are often upset and mystified when their child starts talking to an imaginary friend, so the story is for them as well.
 I added Jason later when I recognized how important real friends can be and how they can help children deal with their cancer.
 Children want to be part of the process of getting well and if they can help a friend like Jason, all the better.